breatheco-de/celery-task-manager-django-plugin/docs/getting-started/schedule-tasks.md

 # Schedule Tasks

 You should schedule a execution to be executed after a provided time, you need to have set-up `task_manager` command to use this feature.
-It is used frequently to get sure that the execution will be executed even if Redis was shutdown.
+It is used frequently to make sure that the execution will be executed even if Redis was turned off.

 ## Using `schedule_task`

-It returns a instance of `ScheduledTaskManager`.
+It returns an instance of `ScheduledTaskManager`.

 ## arguments